Convent of the Assumption: Arrival of the Sisters of the Assumption (1882–1914)

+The Assumption Orphanage for girls and a school was established at the convent in 1898. £1000 was raised and a two storey building was attached to the convent.
+The ground floor was a refectory and parochial voluntary school and upstairs a dormitory and further classroom.
+It was reported at the laying of the foundation stone that children would be educated in practical and technical subjects rather than theoretical and scientific and ‘they were not taught subjects that would not be of use to them in life to be a good servant’.
+According to the census’ there were 15 orphans resident in 1901 and 13 orphans in 1911.
+Girls in the orphanage, who came from anywhere in the country, were sponsored or maintained through funds raised.
+The orphanage was discontinued in 1914 and subsequently a fee paying boarding school was established.

-A school is established (1914 - 1976)
+A school is established (1914–1976)

 One of the founding motivations for the congregation was the "regeneration of society through the education of girls and women" therefore, when three Belgium girls sheltering from the devastation of the Great War were not able to return home (and were subsequently joined by other girls from Belgium), the sisters decided to begin teaching at the site.
 The first lessons were held on 13 September 1914.
-The convent's Mother Superior from 1911 to 1928, Ellen Lansdell (9 April 1861 - 18 June 1949), a nun who was also known as Mother Lelia, is credited with starting to teach at the site (along with two other sisters), effectively founding the school.
+The convent's Mother Superior from 1911 to 1928, Ellen Lansdell (9 April 1861 – 18 June 1949), a nun who was also known as Mother Lelia, is credited with starting to teach at the site (along with two other sisters), effectively founding the school.
+In 1921 there were 55 girls boarding at the school.

 House system

 There were two houses that the students gained admission to once they had achieved high academic and sporting prowess and demonstrated good conduct; these were St. Paul's (green) and St. Peter's (red).